Reviews You Can Rely On

 Not overly adjustable

-Who it is best for: The Keen Newport H2 is ideal for diehard shoe fans and adventurers who prioritize foot protection, security, and stability for moderate outdoor activities like kayaking, dock walking, or long days on their feet.
+Who it is best for: The Keen Newport H2 is ideal for diehard adventurers who prioritize foot protection, security, and stability for wet outdoor activities like kayaking, dock walking, or just long days on their feet.
 Best suited for those with narrower feet due to its snug fit and lack of wide sizes, it's perfect for users who value a supportive footbed and protective design over minimalist or highly adjustable sandals.

 Read more: Women's Keen Newport H2 review